thekakamask/Cupcake/README.md

       - **SelectOptionScreen**: Enables flavor and pickup date selection.
       - **OrderSummaryScreen**: Displays the full summary of the order.
    - Manages navigation between screens using the Navigation Component.
+   - Includes an AppBar with back navigation functionality for each screen.
 3. **Components**:
    - Contains reusable composables like FormattedPriceLabel.
    - Defines enumerations for navigation (CupcakeScreenEnum).